wat3rbug/JobHunter/README.md

 2. Object/Listener design pattern isn't well implemented as compared to Objective-C's version.
 The listener is a concrete class, and so implementation becomes more of an issue.
 I got around this, but it is not the most elegant solution.
 3. I was clearly designing this as I went.
 There are some linked list objects, which are not used.
 I didn't know at the time whether I would use them and they are simple to create.
 4. The layout and spacing isn't the best, as I added 2 more fields during the process.

+   It has been a few years since I wrote this and actually Im a bit embarrassed by it.
+I didn't use a whole lot of forethought and went with group think.
+There are design patterns that are used that dont work well for this particular application and needlessly made thing complicated.
+It basically said I can do this, but it isnt elligant.
+Forgot to use KISS method.
+This could be written more succinctly.